iAvoe/Object-Oriented-Analysis-Design-Review-3/README.md

 One way to determine whether an occurrence is an event or part of the interaction before or after an event is by asking if any long pauses or intervals occur
 - True

-The event decomposition technique begins by identifying all of the _______.
+The event decomposition technique begins by identifying all of the _______ events.
-- Business events
+- Business

 In using the event decomposition technique, which of the following is NOT a type of event that is considered?
-- Event initiated by a user login
+- Event initiated by a user login (user login are considered in design phase, core process 4)

-The way to determine whether an occurrence is an event or part of the interaction is to ask the following question: _______?
+The way to determine whether an occurrence is an event or part of the interaction is to ask the following question:
-- Is the system at rest
+- Is the system at rest?

 The event decomposition technique begins by identifying use cases.​
 - False, identify external events